 With Everclear being illegal in some states, such as Florida, this is a great option to use instead.
 Just be sure to find a high-quality organic alcohol to use, otherwise you’re end product won’t come out quite a good as it could have.

 The biggest struggle with using this medium for your tinctures is finding a food-safe organic product.
-There are many not made in food-safe facilities, but we’ll leave that decision up to you!
+There are many not made in food-safe facilities, so be sure to do your homework!
+Personally, we love SkyOrganic’s products and you can get their vegetable glycerin here.

 How to Make a Cannabis Tincture: